metasys-server/home/README.md

 ## Sample applications and frameworks

-We have examples that utitlize `curl` and JavaScript with C# examples on the way.
+We have examples that utitlize `curl`, JavaScript and C#.

 ### Node (JavaScript)